William Beausire: Arrest

-On Saturday the 2 November 1974, Beasire boarded Lan Airline Flight 145 at Arturo Merino Benitez International Airport.
+On Saturday the 2 November 1974, Beausire boarded Lan Airline Flight 145 at Arturo Merino Benitez International Airport.
 Intending to relocate to Paris with the hope of working in the capital's financial sector, Beasire had planned a weekend layover in Buenos Aires before catching his connecting flight Lan Airline Flight 148 to France.

 Less than an hour after Beausire’s plane had taken off in Santiago, his mother Inés and sister Diana were arrested by DINA agents at Inés Beausire’s home.
 The same day Laura Allende and Marianne Allende, the mother and sister of Mary Ann Beausire's partner Andrés Pascal Allende, were arrested and charged with involvement with the outlawed Revolutionary Left Movement.

 Upon Beausire's arrival at Buenos Aires Ministro Pistarini International Airport Beasire was called over to the ″International Police Control″ desk.
 Beasuire was shown into the adjoining office and was subsequently beaten and detained in a bathroom by DINA agents.
 Sometime between the 3 - 6 November, Beasire was forcibly transported back to Chile on a Chilean Air Force plane, landing at Cerrillos airbase near Santiago.

 Detention

-On the 6 November 1974, Beasire was taken to José Domingo Cañas.
+On the 6 November 1974, Beausire was taken to José Domingo Cañas.
 It is thought Beausire was a target for DINA because his sister Mary-Anne opposed the regime, and was living with Andrés Pascal Allende, a revolutionary and leading member of the MIR, then in the underground opposition to the military regime, and nephew of deposed Popular Unity Chilean president Salvador Allende.
 It is thought Beausire was targeted in an attempt to find out where Mary-Anne and Andres Pascal were.
 Witnesses say that Beausire was given electric shocks, had sticks forced into his rectum and was hung in the air.